My Story

 My YouTube video reviews were starting to get views and I was making some ad revenue.
 On top of that, I was starting to sell eBooks at the rate of one a month.
 Things were starting to look up.
 Then I found out that the publisher for my book wasn’t going to place my book in stores.
 Apparently, they don’t do that and are only a high-end print-on-demand service.
 My hopes were shattered.

-I had shelled out all that money to hire a real publisher rather than self-publishing and they weren’t even going to get my book in stores.
+I had shelled out over $5,000 to hire a real publisher rather than self-publishing and they weren’t even going to get my book in stores.
 I realized then, that I needed to do it all on my own.
-The first thing was first; I needed to get healthy.
+The first thing was that; I needed to get healthy.
 I needed that energy and motivation that fueled my passion ten years before.
 So I tracked down the naturopathic doctor who gave me a new life.

 Fortunately, he was still in the business of helping people get healthy.
 Seventy years old, and still motivated by his desire to help others.
 I realized that my passion to help other people improve their lives may have started as a result of his desire to help me.
 Now, that passion was burning once again.

 I was getting well and my website was starting to succeed.
-I started learning again and enrolled in an Advanced Marketing Course to teach me all about how to market my business online.
+I started learning again and enrolled in an Advanced Marketing Course to learn how to market my business online.
 My eBooks were getting found and I began working on creating all kinds of free material to help other people in any area possible.

 I lived there for a year working on all of my online endeavors.
 I also began working on the idea of turning my devotional book into video sermons and starting an online ministry.
 I created a YouTube channel and named it Social Media Ministries.
-However, that was all the further it went.
+However, life happened and Social Media Ministries didn’t.
 I started learning again.
 I dove into the investment world.
 Stocks, bonds, mutual funds, options, crypto, you name it, I was in it.

 As time went on, I was headhunted by some business owners about an hour from where I was living.
 They liked my mentality and initiative and wanted me to run one of their businesses.
 After a lot of thought, in the Spring of 2018, I packed up everything and moved into my own apartment.
 They promised to help me promote my books and even help find me a recording location so I could start working on Social Media Ministries.

 The next year was a whirlwind.
-I was involved in running multimillion-dollar tourist attractions in Wisconsin Dells, became an insurance agent, started a hemp growing company, and partnered in several additional businesses that ended up failing.
+I was involved in running multimillion-dollar tourist attractions in Wisconsin Dells, became an insurance agent, started a hemp-growing company, and partnered in several additional businesses that ended up failing.
 On top of that, I didn’t have a recording location and I wasn’t receiving any assistance promoting my books.
+It seemed that that was all talk and no delivery.

 Out of all of that stress, loss, and hard lessons one amazing thing happened.
 I met the love of my life and got married!
 The two of us became more involved with the business owners.
 However, we weren’t happy.
 We were also given several false hopes of additional businesses or housing opportunities that never happened.
 Eventually, we began to cut ties.

-Apparently, they had a change of heart on allowing me to use it as my source.
+In May of 2020, Biblica asked me to remove all Biblical content.
 Devastated, I pulled the content down.
 Fortunately, I had only created a few months of content.
 Still, it was another discouragement in the life of Social Media Ministries.

 My wife and I continued to work hard on our multiple endeavors and eventually, I took a temporary job as a Census taker for some extra income.
 We also took on several landscaping jobs together.
 Then, in May of 2021, I finally committed to Social Media Ministries and started the process to become a non-profit entity.
 We put everything on a credit card and dove deeper into debt.